Purchase Orders API

 Responseβ

-response with the full purchase order object in the same format as the list response.
+A successful request returns a 200 OK response with the full purchase order object in the same format as the list response.

 Code Examplesβ